huntzhan/sdataflow/README.rst

    ``return`` statement), or an iterable object, of which the element is a (key, value) tuple, with key as the name of outcome type and value as user defined object.
-2. A generator yield the element same as (1).
+2. A generator yields the element same as (1).

 Input argument list of both types of callback could be: